biboyd/SALSA/docs/source/absorber_extraction.rst

 SPICE Method
 -------------
-The SPICE (Simple Procedure for Iterative Cloud Extraction) method looks at a Trident ``lightray`` and attempts to extract "absorbers" by identifying contiguous groups of cells along the ray that will contribute to observable features in the absorption spectra.
+The SPICE (Simple Procedure for Iterative Cloud Extraction) method looks at a Trident ``LightRay`` and attempts to extract "absorbers" by identifying contiguous groups of cells along the ray that will contribute to observable features in the absorption spectra.